elastic/elastic-otel-dotnet/docs/configure.md

 ### Manual configuration

 <!-- ✅ What and why -->
-In all other scenarios, you can configure the distro manually in code.
+In all other scenarios, you can configure EDOT .NET manually in code.

 <!-- ✅ How -->
 Create an instance of `ElasticOpenTelemetryBuilderOptions` and pass it to the `ElasticOpenTelemetryBuilder`